 The cases outlined in this paper form a cycle of discourse.
-Online hate towards GRT groups usually begins with the report of a new camp or an incident involving GRT people.
+Online hate aimed at GRT groups usually begins with the report of a new camp or an incident involving GRT people.
 This is followed by negative stereotypes being perpetuated; some reported as observations, others merely speculative.
 This escalates into serious hate speech inferring violence.

-Whilst this abuse took place online, offline responses were linked with residents encouraging each other to respond through, for example, calling the RSPCA or local police, and even organising to harass the local camps.
-These groups served as a clear form of 'confirmation bias' where like-minded residents gather to reinforce stereotypes about GRT groups.
-This evolves from speculation and stereotypes to more serious abuse.
+Whilst this abuse took place online, offline responses were linked with residents encouraging each other to respond through, for example, calling the RSPCA or the local police, and even planning to harass the local camps.
+These groups served as a clear form of 'confirmation bias', where like-minded residents gathered to reinforce stereotypes about GRT groups.
+This speculation and strengthening of stereotypes evolved into more serious abuse.

-Media incitement spurs the stereotypes and abuse, as seen in the examples explored in this paper.
-Media reporting is biased against GRT groups, as in figure 3 where GRT people are framed as antagonists while it is downplayed that the vulnerably presented 'OAP' was the one to confront them.
+Media incitement also spurs the stereotypes and abuse, as seen in the examples explored in this paper.
+Media reporting is biased against GRT groups, as shown in Figure 3, where the reporting frames GRT people as antagonists whilst downplaying the fact that the 'OAP', presented as vulnerable, was the one to confront them.
 Comments by politicians in the media about GRT groups legitimise online hate speech.
-This cycle of discourse; from incitement to responses that include stereotypes, hate speech and harassment, increases the marginalisation of GRT communities, and reflects their status as 'folk devils' and 'revolting subjects' (Cohen, 1972; Tyler, 2013).
+This cycle of discourse - from incitement to responses that include stereotypes, hate speech and harassment - increases the marginalisation of GRT communities, and reflects their status as 'folk devils' and 'revolting subjects' (Cohen, 1972; Tyler, 2013).